jeslaspravin/CoPaT/ReadMe.md

 ```

 ## Controlling threading using ThreadConstraints
-JobSystem's threading model can be controlled coarsely using `EThreadingConstraint` enum and passing it in constructor of the JobSystem `JobSystem(u32 constraints)`
+JobSystem's threading model can be controlled coarsely using the `EThreadingConstraint` enum and passing it in the constructor of the JobSystem `JobSystem(u32 constraints)`

-> `EThreadingConstraint::SingleThreaded` will make the entire job system to run in single thread.
-User should take extra precaution to avoid dead locks when using `copat::waitOnAwaitable(Awaitable)`
+> `EThreadingConstraint::SingleThreaded` will make the entire job system run in a single thread.
+Users should take extra precautions to avoid deadlocks when using `copat::waitOnAwaitable(Awaitable)`

 `EThreadingConstraint` enum acts as both value and flag.
-Any enum entry after `EThreadingConstraint::BitMasksStart` will be used to create flag bit for that entry.
+Any enum entry after `EThreadingConstraint::BitMasksStart` will be used to create a flag bit for that entry.

-*Let us assume we have two special threads Render, Audio.
-If you want to combine render thread into main thread but still keep audio thread as a separate thread.
+*Let us assume we have two special threads Render and Audio.
+If you want to combine the render thread into the main thread but still keep the audio thread as a separate thread.
-The user should pass following as constraints to JobSystem's constructor*
+The user should pass the following as constraints to JobSystem's constructor*

 ```cpp
 JobSystem js(EThreadingConstraint::NoConstraint | (EThreadingConstraint::BitMasksStart << (EThreadingConstraint::NoRender - EThreadingConstraint::BitMasksStart)));